mstksg/inCode/copy/entries/io-purity.md

 printFibN :: Int -> IO ()
 printFibN n = print (fib n)

---  main: The function that we agree that the execution environment will --      execute. main :: IO () main = printFibN 10
+--  main: The IO object that we agree that the execution environment will --      execute. main :: IO () main = printFibN 10